YashMeh/is-my-api-down/README.md

 ## Api-Status Checker Slack BOT

-This is a small configurable bot that checks URL-x for status at every x-minutes for any x-channel on your slack workspace.
+This is a small configurable bot that checks URL-x for status at every x-minutes and notifies any x-channel on your slack workspace.

 > You might end up modifying your API to have a separate /api/status GET route (check ./server.js)